 The library catalog is a good place to start to see what e-content is available to you in the form of books, e-journals (only some years may be available online), etc. (but NOT generally journal articles themselves).
 Do a Keyword, or Title Starts With search, and limit results to ONLINE under Access on the right-hand side.
 Browzine is a great resource for browsing e-journal content.

 One may wish to install the browser extension Anywhere Access to enable access to PDFs available from the library wherever one is searching on the Web.

-WorldCat, which is a catalog for the holdings of many libraries, helps to check to see if an electronic/digitized copy of a title exists (books).
+WorldCat, which is a catalog of the holdings of many libraries including and beyond Princeton, can help to determine if an electronic/digitized copy of a title exists (books).
 Results are organized by type.
 See tab at top for INTERNET if e-versions exist.
-Google Books and the Hathitrust is another possibility for checking (HT links may be found in WorldCat and the library catalog).
-What is the HathiTrust?
-See more here.
+The free version is available at worldcat.org .